 a Multi-Sensor Remote Sensing Survey of a Punic City in Western Sicily

 When Phoenician voyagers established a settlement on modern day Isola San Pantaleo in the 8th century BC, they were attracted by this island’s advantage of in a protected harbor where they could interact with the local people from a protected position.
-What was originally an unfortified trading post grew over the next two centuries to cover the entire 45 hectares of the island, hosting as many as 15,000 inhabitants at its height in the 6th and 5th centuries BC.
+What was originally an unfortified trading post grew over the next two centuries to cover the entire 45 hectares of the island, which some thing held as many as 15,000 inhabitants at its height in the 6th and 5th centuries BC.
 This dense Punic urban center known as the city of Motya included residential houses, sanctuaries, public buildings, a market area and industrial workshops, possibly interspersed with open spaces that functioned as plazas and gardens, surrounded by a massive fortification that followed the contours of the coastline and was marked by four gates, more or less oriented according to the cardinal points.

 During some of the first intensive scientific archaeological investigations at Motya, the archaeologist BSJ Isserlin hypothesized that the urban layout of Motya was organized on a unified plan around a central road that linked the causeway to the mainland via a gate in the north (Porta Nord) with the Cothon, once considered a port and dry dock and now interpreted as a sacred pool at the south of the island.
 These investigations established a rough framework for the urban plan, but the layout of the city lacked much detail since excavations were mostly limited to monumental contexts.